Taiwanese Mandarin

-This article uses Taiwan Guoyu to refer to the colloquial varieties of Mandarin in Taiwan, Standard Guoyu for the prescribed standard form, Putonghua to refer to Standard mainland Chinese Mandarin, and simply Guoyu or Taiwanese Mandarin when a distinction is unnecessary.

 Terms and definition

 Chinese is not a single language but a group of languages in the Sinitic branch of the Sino-Tibetan family, which includes varieties such as Mandarin, Cantonese, and Hakka.
 They share a common ancestry and script, Chinese characters, and among Chinese speakers, they are popularly considered dialects (方言 fāngyán) of the same, overarching language.
 These dialects are often extremely divergent in the spoken form, however, and not mutually intelligible.
-Accordingly, Western linguists tend to treat them as separate languages rather than dialects of the same language, likening their relationship to that of English and Dutch, for example (both being West Germanic languages).
+Accordingly, Western and Taiwanese linguists tend to treat them as separate languages rather than dialects of the same language; citing Yuen Ren Chao, John DeFrancis likened the differences among some dialects as like those between English and Dutch, for example.

 Mandarin Chinese is a grouping of Chinese languages that includes at least eight subgroups, often also called dialects.
 In English, "Mandarin" can refer to any of these Mandarin dialects, which are not necessarily mutually intelligible.
 However, the term is most commonly used to refer to Standard Chinese, the prestige dialect.

-Standard Chinese in mainland China is called Putonghua (普通話 (Pǔtōnghuà, common speech)) and in the Republic of China (Taiwan) Guoyu (國語 (Guóyǔ, national language)).
-Both of these, as Mandarin languages, are based on the Beijing dialect of Mandarin and are mutually intelligible, but also feature various lexical, phonological, and grammatical differences.
+Standard Chinese in the People's Republic of China (mainland China) is called Putonghua (普通話 (Pǔtōnghuà, common speech)) and in the Republic of China (Taiwan) Guoyu (國語 (Guóyǔ, national language)).
+Both of these are based on the Beijing dialect of Mandarin and are mutually intelligible, but also feature various lexical, phonological, and grammatical differences.
 There exists significant variation within Putonghua and Guoyu as well.
 Some scholars have argued that Putonghua and Guoyu are artificial standards that, strictly speaking, do not represent the natively spoken language of a significant number of, or even any, people.